Assemble All the Pieces of a Secure Password Strategy

-Remembering and entering Web passwords can be easy and secure, thanks to 1Password, the popular password manager from AgileBits.
-In this ebook, Joe Kissell brings years of real-world 1Password experience into play to explain not only how to create, edit, and enter Web login data easily, but also how to autofill contact and credit card information when shopping online, audit your passwords and generate better ones, and share your passwords with key people and among multiple devices.
-Joe focuses on 1Password 4 for the Mac, but he also provides details and directions for the iOS, Windows, and Android versions of 1Password.
+Wrangling your Web passwords can be easy and secure, thanks to 1Password, the popular password manager from AgileBits.
+In this book, Joe Kissell brings years of real-world 1Password experience into play to explain not only how to create, edit, and enter Web login data easily, but also how to autofill contact and credit card info when shopping online, audit your passwords and generate better ones, handle two-factor authentication (2FA), and sync and share passwords with various techniques—including 1Password for Teams and 1Password for Families.

-While reading Take Control of 1Password on my iPad I was furiously highlighting passages and following along with 1Password open on my MacBook Pro. … [The book] showed me how some of my passwords haven’t been changed in years, and how others were weak or duplicates.
-That’s no longer the case, as I immediately changed those passwords to unique and secure ones.
+While reading Take Control of 1Password on my iPad I was furiously highlighting passages and following along with 1Password open on my Mac.
+[The book] showed me how some of my passwords were weak or duplicates.
+I immediately changed those passwords to unique and secure ones.

 —Elisa Pacelli, in her MyMac book review.